 The sooner you come back to class, and the more you come back when you first start, the quicker you acclimatize to the heat and the sooner you will start to see the benefits of the practice.
 You may be surprised just how quickly your body changes!

 Here are some tips for your first class:

 All you need for class are (1) a yoga mat, (2) a bath-sized towel to go over your mat and (3) water.

 If you don’t have any of these, we hire and sell all of them:

 Oh, and class is 90 minutes long – so factor that into your parking considerations.

 Everybody and every body is different.
 There is no prescribed diet to accompany a Bikram yoga practice but as a general rule it is a good idea to avoid heavy meals in the 2-3 hours before practicing.
 The big thing is hydration.
 You will sweat, so be sure to drink at least minimum 2 litres of water per day plus an extra litre or so if you are practicing.
 Be open to experimentation.
 As you practice more and more, you will figure out what combination of food and drink works best for you.

 Doors to the studio usually opens 30 minutes before class (exceptions are for 6.30am early morning classes and 8pm weeknight classes when the doors will open 15 minutes before).
 The studio will remain open maximum 30 minutes after classes.
-Please arrive early, no booking required.
+Please arrive early, classes start on time.
+No booking required.